-Communication is hard, especially in the software industry that has for whatever reason preferred introverts for decades.
-That stereotype is slowly eroding, but it doesn’t change the fact that many very talented but introverted coders find themselves in positions where they must communicate a great deal in order to be effective.
+Communication is hard, especially in the software industry that has, for whatever, reason preferred introverts for decades.
+That stereotype is slowly eroding, but it doesn’t change the fact that many very talented and introverted coders find themselves in positions where they must communicate a great deal in order to be effective.

 This is an exhausting process for many people.
 If your customer could just tell you what they want, then you’d be good.
 Here.
 Build this.
 Done.

 It never works that way.
 The non-coder doesn’t know what is possible, or easy, or hard.
 They rarely have come to the best possible solution to their problem.
 As a coder, you have to poke and pry with lots of questions to discover what the real need or problem is, and then suggest technical solutions and estimate their costs until you find a match.

 It’s exhausting.
 Even for me, who constantly finds himself 50/50 on the Introvert-Extrovert spectrum.
 After a couple hours of story planning, I want to crawl into a dark hole and not come out for a week.